sharayu134/Notes/Data Structures/Tree/Trie.md

 # Trie  [ redix tree, prefix tree ]

-1. When we do google the google autocompletes it, this can be done with trie
+1. When we do google the google autocompletes it, this can be done with trie , spellcheck
 2. This is how trie node will look like (keys are usually string)
 ```
 class Node{